Gradual Fine-Tuning for Flow Matching Models: Discussion

+The Fokker-Planck equation can be described as a natural generalization of the continuity equation to the stochastic setting.
+The change in density at a given spatial point is still described by the deterministic flow of probability mass caused by the drift term, now in addition to the spread of probability mass due to the stochastic noise \(dB_t\).
+When \(\sigma_t = 0\), the noise term vanishes and the Fokker-Planck equation reduces exactly to the continuity equation.

-In order to match the ODE density evolution, we substitute the continuity equation (\ref{eq:continuity}) and solve for the drift term \(f_t\) (details shown in Appendix \ref{ap:recover_score}).
+In order to exactly match the ODE density evolution, we substitute the continuity equation \eqref{eq:continuity} into the Fokker-Planck equation \eqref{eq:FP}, and solve for the drift term \(\tilde{v}_t\) (details shown in Appendix \ref{ap:recover_score}).

-\(Z_t\) is a divergence free velocity which can simply be set to 0.
-This formulation explicitly introduces the score function of the density \(p_t\), and has therefore motivated the exploration of the relationship between flow matching and diffusion models \cite{song2021scorebased}, as well as the related stochastic interpolant model \cite{albergo2025stochasticinterpolantsunifyingframework}.
-We recover the exact deterministic flow matching ODE by setting the diffusion coefficient \(\sigma_t\) to 0.
+where \(Z_t\) is a divergence free velocity which can simply be set to 0.
+This formulation explicitly introduces the score function of the density \(p_t\), and has therefore motivated the exploration of the relationship between deterministic Neural ODEs and diffusion models \cite{song2021scorebased}, as well as the related stochastic interpolant model \cite{albergo2025stochasticinterpolantsunifyingframework}.
+We recover the exact ODE drift term by setting \(\sigma_t = 0\).